-Have you ever wondered if you should get an MBA?
-Choosing to start an MBA program is a life-changing decision with implications for your career aspirations, opportunities and finances.
-In this article, we discuss what an MBA is, examine the pros and cons of getting one and offer insight into how to determine if an MBA is right for you.
+Pursuing a Master of Business Administration (MBA) requires a significant investment of both time and money.
+But is an MBA still worth the investment in a post-pandemic world?
+While there are many factors to weigh, an MBA program is a life-changing decision with implications for your career aspirations, opportunities and finances.
+In this article, we examine the pros and cons of getting an MBA and offer insight into how to determine if an advanced business degree is right for you.

 Students can complete MBA studies part- or full-time.
 Often, a full-time commitment is best for new grads or other students who do not need to work while completing their degree.